Understanding the passive loss rule, $25000 dollar offset, real-estate professional exemption, & suspended passive losses deduction

 One thing we learned about investing in real estate over the last few years is that it can be quite volatile at times and requires sufficient capital and planning to be successful.
 Rental properties are traditionally long- term investments and losses may occur during the holding period.
 Investors should make an effort to become familiar with the issues related to the deductibility of such losses.

-Internal Revenue Service passive loss rules dictate that passive losses from real estate can only be offset by passive income and can only be carried forward not back.
+The IRS passive loss rules dictate that passive losses from real estate can only be offset by passive income and can only be carried forward, not back.
 Generally, losses from real estate rental activities are considered passive unless you are a real estate professional.
 Even if you actively or materially participate in the management of the rental property any resulting losses would still be passive if you are not a real estate professional.
 Active participation and material participation are not the same.
 Active participation is a less stringent standard and requires that you be involved in significant and bona-fide management decisions including tenant approval, rental terms and expenditures.
 To meet the material participation standard your management efforts must be on a substantial, continuous and regular basis and meet additional IRS requirements beginning with a minimum of 500 hours spent on rental activities.

 There are exceptions to this rule.
 If you own at least 10% of a rental property and actively participate in its management then you may be able to deduct up to $25,000 of passive losses even if you don’t have any passive income.
 Under this rule you can offset passive income from the rental property with your non-passive income such as wages, interest and dividends etc. Since this is intended to be a break for smaller landlords the deduction amount gets reduced after your modified AGI exceeds $100,000.
 You lose one dollar of offset for every two dollars over MAGI which reduces the offset to zero when MAGI reaches $150,000.
 See Passive Loss Rules for Rental Property.